Bridge MSN: Nursing Leadership in Health Care Systems Emphasis

 Offered By: College of Nursing and Health Care Professions

-The Master of Science in Nursing with an Emphasis in Nursing Leadership in Health Care Systems Bridge pathway, offered by the College of Nursing and Health Care Professions, helps registered nurses (RNs) with a bachelor’s degree outside of nursing make the transition to master’s degree studies.
+The Master of Science in Nursing with an Emphasis in Nursing Leadership in Health Care Systems Bridge pathway at Grand Canyon University helps registered nurses (RNs) with a non-nursing bachelor’s degree in a health-related field make the transition to master’s degree studies.
+Explore modern nursing theory and evidence-based research in a curriculum that pairs instructional classes with experiential learning.
 Join leaders and change-makers on the forefront of nursing advancement by completing your bridge pathway and advancing to graduate-level nursing studies.

-In this RN to MSN bridge pathway online,1 you can work to develop your skills in critical thinking, effective communication, leadership and administration of resources in preparation for a potential management role in today’s complex healthcare environments.
+In this RN to MSN bridge pathway online,1 you can work to develop your skills in critical thinking, effective communication, leadership and administration of resources to help you position yourself for potential management roles in today’s complex healthcare environments.
 Upon completing the courses in the nursing bridge pathway, you may be prepared for entry into the MSN in leadership program.
+This bridge pathway offers focused preparation that may enable you to meet prerequisite requirements.

 Get More Information